Karma Yoğun Program Robotik Rehabilitasyon ve Beyin-Bilgisayar Arayüzü Uygulamaları

 10:00-12:00

-Lecture 10: Welcome, Novel biomechanical biomarkers to make a difference in rehabilitation device technology (Can Yücesoy)
+Lecture 10: Novel biomechanical biomarkers to make a difference in rehabilitation device technology (Can Yücesoy)

 During this lecture, new viewpoints and methodologies developed and implemented towards a better understanding skeletal muscle mechanics will be discussed based on actual research findings.
 From this lens, the pathological conditions that can compromise joint movement and their relationships with musculoskeletal biomechanics will be addressed.
 Finally, these will be bridged to potential biomarkers that can facilitate developing novel rehabilitation device technologies that can make a difference in the industry and patient care.